paulleader/ripchord/README.md

 A concurrent, pipelined DVD ripping and transcoding tool.

 Ripping and then transcoding of DVDs takes a long time, especially on a low power media or home server.
-However ripping a DVD is much fast than transcoding, but requires a person to insert each disk.
-On my micro-server ripping takes about 20 minutes, but transcoding happens at about real-time.
+However most of that time is spent in the transcoding stop.
+Ripping a DVD is much faster than transcoding, but requires a person to insert each disk.
+On my micro-server ripping takes about 20 minutes but transcoding happens at about real-time.

 Ripchord will rip discs continuously, queuing transcoding jobs to be done in the background without human intervention, allowing you to keep feeding it discs without waiting for transcoding to finish.
 You can feed half a dozen disc through it in an evening and have the transcoding complete overnight.